 The final aspect of the exhibition is a single-channel video work.
 Ancestors was commissioned by the gallery and shot in its exhibition space.
 In this work, set within the obscure mists of prehistory, Desai envisions the first encounter between primordial man and woman.
 Shot in black and white, this ‘speculative anthropology’ continues Desai’s exploration of cosmological time and the contingency of ‘the human’.

-Amit Desai was born in New York in 1977.
-Having spent most of his childhood growing up on a mango farm in India, Desai returned to New York for secondary education.
+Amit Desai (b.
+1977, New York) spent most of his childhood growing up on a mango farm in India, and he later returned to New York for secondary education.
 He studied at Tufts University, NYU’s Tisch School of the Arts and Goldsmiths College in London.
 Desai’s artistic journey began following 9/11, when he spent 10 years on the road in America creating an ‘imaginal’ photo-documentary portrait of a lost world, blending traditions of the Western epic with that of Eastern metaphysical texts.
 During this time, Desai remained firmly outside the art establishment and did not exhibit his work publically.
 Following this journey of discovery, he left the United States.
 His conceptually driven practice continues to integrate Eastern thought with camera based works primarily concerned with perception and the mechanism of sight.
 Desai currently lives and works in Kakwada, India.

-Excerpted from a telephone interview by Stephen Cheng, founder of The Empty Gallery.
+Excerpted from a telephone interview by Stephen Cheng, Founder of Empty Gallery.